Classes of Aggregation Rules for Ethical Decision Making in Automated Systems: Aggregation of Permutation Processes

-Then, if the permutation process is compatible, an efficient social choice correspondence should select the alternatives that beat or tie up with every other alternative.
-The following example, due to Caragiannis et al. \cite{caragiannis2016noisy} shows that even when the permutation process is compatible, the `best' alternative may not coincide under the two dominance relations.
+Then, if the permutation process is compatible, an efficient social choice correspondence selects the alternatives that beat or tie with every other alternative.
+The following example, due to \cite{caragiannis2016noisy} shows that even when the permutation process is compatible, the `best' alternative may not coincide under the two dominance relations.